-Performance against Key Performance Indicators 2020-2021 The success or otherwise of the Internal Audit Shared Service will be measured against some of the following key performance indicators for 2020/21.
-Other key performance indicators link to overall governance requirements of Bromsgrove District Council e.g. KPI 4 to KPI 6.
+The success or otherwise of the Internal Audit Shared Service was measured against some of the following key performance indicators for 2021/22.
+Other key performance indicators link to overall governance requirements of Bromsgrove District Council e.g. KPI 4 to 6.
+The position was reported on a cumulative basis throughout the year.

-KPI Trend/Target requirement 2019/20 Year End Position 2020/21 Year End Position Frequency of Reporting Operational 1 No. of audits achieved during the year Per target Target = 13 (minimum) Delivered = 19 Revised Target 12 (minimum) Delivered = 12 When Audit Committee convene 2 Percentage of Plan delivered >90% of agreed annual plan 90% 71% When Audit Committee convene 3 Service productivity Positive direction year on year (Annual target 74%) 81% 62% When Audit Committee convene ring & Governan 4 No. of 'high' priority recommendations Downward (minimal) 8 3 When Audit Committee convene 5 No. of moderate or below assurances Downward (minimal) 7 7 When Audit Committee convene 6 'Follow Up' results (Using 2017/18 reviews onward) Management action plan implementation date exceeded (nil) 0 0 When Audit Committee convene Customer Satisfaction 7 No. of customers who assess the service as 'excellent' Upward (increasing) 6x issued 4x returned 'excellent' 2 awaited 5x issued 2x returned 1x excellent 1x good When Audit Committee convene
+КРІ Trend/Target requirement/Direction of Travel 2021/22 Position (as of 31 st March 2022) Frequency of Reporting l Operation onal 1 No. of audits achieved during the year Per target Target = 12 Delivered 14 When Audit Committee convene 2 Percentage of Plan delivered >90% of agreed annual plan 93% When Audit Committee convene 3 Service productivity Positive direction year on year 58% (2020/21 average 62%) When Audit Committee convene 1 Monitoring & G overnance 4 No. of 'high' priority recommendations Downward (minimal) 3 (2020/21 = 4) When Audit Committee convene 5 5 No. of moderate or below assurances (minimal) 7 (2020/21 = 6) When Audit Committee convene 6 'Follow Up' results Management action plan implementation date exceeded (Nil) 1 (2020/21 = 0) When Audit Committee convene L Customer Sa tisfaction L 7 No. of customers who assess the service as 'excellent' Upward (increasing) 1x issued 1x Excellent 2020/21 1x Excellent When Audit Committee convene

-WIASS conforms to the Public Sector Internal Audit Standards as amended.
+WIASS conforms to the Public Sector Internal Audit Standards (as amended).

-Audit Opinion Summary Analysis ~ Audits completed during financial year 2020/2021:
+Audit Opinion Summary Analysis ~ Audits completed during financial year 2021/2022: